-The Horse guard.
-A shot made a couple of hours earlier from a bus in a quite heavy rain.
+The Horse Guards.
+A shot made a couple of hours earlier from a bus in quite heavy rain.
 The St. James Park is behind the gate you see in front.
-To get to the Downing street and further to the Westminster Palace and Abbey we had to pass the horse guard.
-On the picture it is to the left.
+To get to the Downing street and further to the Westminster Palace and Abbey, we had to pass the horse guard.
+On the picture, it is to the left.

 The obligatory shot at the gate to 10 Downing street, the seat of the British Prime Minister.
 My second time.
 The first was more than a decade ago.
-The basic difference is the security precautions.
+The primary difference is the security precautions.
 On a photo made that time I was standing next to the policeman inside the gate.
 This time the gate was closed.
-The notion of safety changed in the meantime … One thing did not change however.
-The patience of the policemen (nicely called ‘Bobbies’) dealing with tourists keen to make a photo.
+The notion of safety changed in the meantime … One thing did not change, however.
+The patience of the policemen (nicely called ‘Bobbies’) dealing with tourists keen to take a photo.

-The next two shots were done from exactly across the street:
+The next two shots were done from precisely across the street:

-The Parliament square.
-In front the Westminster Abbey and to the right flags of the Commonwealth countries.
+Parliament square.
+In front of the Westminster Abbey and to the right flags of the Commonwealth countries.
 Behind my back:

-The Big Ben and the House of Parliament.
-The building is officially called Palace of Westminster.
+Big Ben and the House of Parliament.
+The building is officially called the Palace of Westminster.
 It is the seat of the two houses of the UK Parliament – the House of Lords and the House of Commons.
-Many years ago I wondered why the MPs in such a noble place sit so close to each other.
+Many years ago, I wondered why the MPs in such an excellent place sit so close to each other.
 Till somebody explained to me that the poor conditions make them solve issues quicker.
 If you have a chance, watch a debate on TV.
 The style is one of a kind.